awsdocs/aws-support-user-guide/doc_source/organizational-view.md

 You must meet the following requirements to enable organizational view:
 + Your accounts must be members of an [AWS Organization](http://aws.amazon.com/organizations/)\.
-+ Your organization must have [all features](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_org_support-all-features.html) enabled\.
++ Your organization must have all features enabled for Organizations\.
+For more information, see [Enabling all features in your organization ](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_org_support-all-features.html) in the *AWS Organizations User Guide*\.
 + The management account in your organization must have a Business or Enterprise support plan\.
+You can find your support plan from the AWS Support Center or from the [Support plans](https://console.aws.amazon.com/support/plans) page\.
 See [Compare AWS Support plans](http://aws.amazon.com/premiumsupport/plans/)\.
 + You must sign in as a user in the [management account](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts.html) \(or [assumed equivalent role](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_switch-role-console.html)\)\.
 Whether you sign in as an IAM user or an IAM role, you must have a policy with the required permissions\.
 See [Using IAM policies to allow access to organizational view](organizational-view-iam-policies.md)\.

 ## Enable organizational view<a name="enable-organizational-view"></a>